CKuehn3/Logic-Circuits/team_rules.md

 ## How will communicate difficulties with a task assigned to us
 1. Utilize Slack to make other team members aware of the difficulties being had
+2. If no response from Slack we each have our phone numbers listed for direct communication

 ## How we will back up each other to ensure that deadlines are not missed
 1. Once the team has been made aware of work difficulties, one of the following will occur: